History of the University of North Carolina at Chapel Hill: The Hedrick affair

-During the lead-up to the U.S. presidential election of 1856, an attack was made in the press on an unidentified professor who allegedly supported anti-slavery candidate John C. Frémont, whose election, the Raleigh Standard opined, would inevitably lead to "a separation of the states".
+During the lead-up to the 1856 United States presidential election, an attack was made in the press on an unidentified professor who allegedly supported anti-slavery candidate John C. Frémont, whose election, the Raleigh Standard opined, would inevitably lead to "a separation of the states".
 "Let our schools and seminaries of learning be scrutlnized; and if black Republicans [Frémont supporters] be found in them, let them be driven out.
 That man is neither a fit nor a safe instructor of our young men, who even inclines to Fremont and black Republicanism."

 Following up on this, a lengthy letter to the editor soon appeared; signed only "Alumnus" (a student), the author was identified by university historian Kemp Battle as Joseph A. Engelhard.

-In another lengthy letter, published by the author as a pamphlet after it appeared in the Standard, Professor Benjamin Hedrick, an honors graduate of the university, said that there was "little doubt" that he was the professor attacked.
+In another lengthy letter, published by the author as a pamphlet after it appeared in the Standard, The pamphlet defending Hedrick contains neither date nor publisher, but it was obviously published by Hedrick in 1856.
+In addition to the letter of Hedrick and preliminary remarks, it concludes with an abolitionist speech at the University of North Carolina by Judge William Gaston.
+Professor Benjamin Hedrick, an honors graduate of the university, said that there was "little doubt" that he was the professor attacked.
 He quoted Thomas Jefferson as saying that "Nothing is more certainly written in the book of fate, than that these people are to be free".
 Citing as his "political teachers", besides Jefferson, fellow Southerners George Washington, Patrick Henry, James Madison, Edmund Randolph, Henry Clay, as well as Benjamin Franklin and Daniel Webster, "I cannot believe that slavery is preferable to freedom, or that slavery extension is one of the constitutional rights of the South."
 According to the newspaper when presenting his letter, "We take it for granted that Prof. Hedrick will be promptly removed."
 He was hung in effigy; faculty disowned him; parents threatened to withdraw their sons; and alumni joined the public in calling for his dismissal.
 He refused to resign and since "Mr. Hedrick had greatly, if not entirely, destroyed his power to be of further benefit to the University", he was terminated within a week, though his salary was paid through the end of the term.
-The only faculty member to defend him, French instructor Henri Herrisse, was terminated at the same time.
+The only faculty member to defend him, French instructor Henry Harrisse, was terminated at the same time.
 Hounded by a mob, Hedrick left his native state.

 Civil War

 During the Civil War, the university was among the few in the Confederacy that managed to keep its doors open.
 Students from other seceding states left, as did many North Carolina students; by 1864, there were only 47 students.
 "The war ruined the University financially, so that by 1866, faculty salaries could not be paid; the University was $100,000 in debt; its buildings had deteriorated, and its entire endowment, [converted into Confederate money,] was lost through the insolvency of the Bank of North Carolina."
-Because of lack of students and funding, the university was forced to close from 1870 until 1875.